Losant/losant-docs/docs/edge-compute/edge-agent-changelog.md

 # Edge Agent Changelog

 This file represents all changes to the `losant-edge-agent` since it's initial release.
-The versioning of the `losant-edge-agent` is kept in sync with the cloud version.
-As such, the initial release does not start at `v0.0.1` or similar.

 This project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 <!--
 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).